 Skip to content

-Greece is home to a wide variety of birds, ranging from small passerines to large waterfowl, and from resident species to migratory visitors.
+Greece is home to various birds, ranging from small passerines to large waterfowl and from resident species to migratory visitors.

 With its warm climate, diverse habitats, and unique topography, Greece is an ideal destination for birdwatchers seeking to observe and experience the beauty of its avian inhabitants.

-From the majestic Golden Eagle to the colorful Bee-eater, the birds of Greece provide a wonderful opportunity to explore the wonders of nature.
+From the majestic Golden Eagle to the colourful bee-eater, the birds of Greece provide a wonderful opportunity to explore the wonders of nature.

 1. Songbirds